rfvgyhn/min-ed-launcher/README.md

 * **Auto-restart**

   Automatically restart your game.
 This can be useful if you're [grinding] for manufactured engineering materials.
 Off by default.
+This feature isn't supported on the Epic platform as the game invalidates the launcher's authorization token.

 * **Multi-Account**